arekolek/simple-phone/README.md

 This project shows the absolute minimum an Android Phone app needs to implement to replace the native phone app and provide the UI when making calls.

+This app uses [`minSdkVersion 23`](app/build.gradle), because that's when the APIs supporting this were added.

 ## Becoming a default Phone app

 To have your app listed as a Phone app, you must have an activity with at least those intent filters (to handle both cases mentioned in documentation of [`ACTION_DIAL`][1], also mentioned in [`DefaultDialerManager` hidden class][2]):